History of Vietnam: Later Lê dynasty – unified period (1428–1527)

 Overpopulation and land shortages stimulated a Vietnamese expansion south.
 In 1471, Đại Việt troops led by king Lê Thánh Tông invaded Champa and captured its capital Vijaya.
 This event effectively ended Champa as a powerful kingdom, although some smaller surviving Cham states lasted for a few centuries more.
 It initiated the dispersal of the Cham people across Southeast Asia.
 With the kingdom of Champa mostly destroyed and the Cham people exiled or suppressed, Vietnamese colonization of what is now central Vietnam proceeded without substantial resistance.
 However, despite becoming greatly outnumbered by Vietnamese settlers and the integration of formerly Cham territory into the Vietnamese nation, the majority of Cham people nevertheless remained in Vietnam and they are now considered one of the key minorities in modern Vietnam.
-Vietnamese armies also raided the Mekong Delta, which the decaying Khmer Empire could no longer defend.
+Vietnamese armies also raided the Mekong Delta, which the declining Khmer Empire could no longer defend.
 The city of Huế, founded in 1600 lies close to where the Champa capital of Indrapura once stood.
 In 1479, Lê Thánh Tông also campaigned against Laos in the Vietnamese–Lao War and captured its capital Luang Prabang, in which later the city was totally ransacked and destroyed by the Vietnamese.
 He made further incursions westwards into the Irrawaddy River region in modern-day Burma before withdrawing.
 After the death of Lê Thánh Tông, Đại Việt fell into a swift decline (1497–1527), with 6 rulers in within 30 years of failing economy, natural disasters and rebellions raged through the country.
 European traders and missionaries, reaching Vietnam in the midst of the Age of Discovery, were at first Portuguese, and started spreading Christianity since 1533.